floss1138/dbDotCad/README.md

 From the Object type, select Block Reference.
 Leave 'Apply to:' as Entire drawing.
 Click OK.

 #### Extracting Block Attributes
-Select the required blocks (Ctrl + A selects all) `ATTOUT`
+Note that it is necessary to have the full version of AutoKAD In model space (unless you need blocks in the viewport), select the required blocks (Ctrl + A selects all) `ATTOUT`
 Edit the file name and location as desired.
 Click Save.
-This is also accessible from the toolbar as, Express > Blocks > Export Attribute Information.
+This is also accessible from the menu bar as, Express > Blocks > Export Attribute Information.
+To see the menu bar set MENUBAR to 1 or 0 to hide.

 `ATTOUT` is a LISP express tool installed by default with AutoKAD 2008 upwards to export the attributes of selected blocks.
-`ATTIN` performs the opposite function.
+`ATTIN`
-This is also accessible from the toolbar as, Express > Blocks > Import Attribute Information.
+This is also accessible from the menu bar as, Express > Blocks > Import Attribute Information.

 For repeated use of a block, create a drawing with just the blocks (known as a block library drawing).
 Open drawings or block library drawings can be used to add blocks to new drawings via the AutoKAD DesignCentre